j-ckal/uwus/content/blog/adhd.md

 ![](/images/adhd/adhdmeme.jpg)

 Like everyone else, since my diagnosis I've been drowning in recommended content on *ADHD Life Hacks* and *Therapists Reacting to ADHD TikToks* as I've been looking to learn more about the disorder.
+A lot of them are relatable, but I'm not sure how much of it is actually related/an actual symptom.

-[HealthyGamerGG](https://www.youtube.com/@HealthyGamerGG)'s YouTube videos on ADHD have been useful - both to learn more and to see it through the *epic gamer nerd* lense.
+[HealthyGamerGG](https://www.youtube.com/@HealthyGamerGG)'s YouTube videos on ADHD have been useful - both to learn more and to see it through the lens of an *epic gamer*.
 I've had more success with some of his strategies than most.

 Currently investigating meds, will report back but the NHS waiting list is between 18-24 months.
 Check back then lads/shes/gays/theys 👍